3mdeb/3mdeb-secpack/README.md

 ## git-secrets setup

-Below configuration would prevent you from accidentaly commiting private keys into the repository.
+Below configuration would prevent you from accidentally committing private keys into the repository.

 * Install [git-secrets](https://github.com/awslabs/git-secrets) via one of the